-WATER QUALITY REPORT 2013 GLENDORA SYSTEM
+WATER QUALITY REPORT 2014 GLENDORA SYSTEM

-For more than 60 years, Suburban Water Systems (Suburban) has provided dependable, high-quality water that meets or exceeds federal and state health safety standards to thousands of families in the San Gabriel Valley and nearby areas.
-We are proud to report that 2013 was no exception.
+For more than 60 years, Suburban Water Systems (Suburban) has provided dependable, high-quality water that complies with federal and state health safety standards to thousands of families in the San Gabriel Valley and nearby areas.
+We are proud to report that 2014 was no exception.